 New Zealand: You Can’t Go Wrong

 In a broad sense, New Zealand is my place in the world.
 The whole country is spectacular.
 From Akaroa, Curio Bay, and Kaikoura to Oamaru, Queenstown, and Wanaka, New Zealand is a delight for the senses.
 The indescribably beautiful landscapes, the white wines, the farmers’ markets full of fresh produce and artisanal cheeses, and the peace and quiet of the South Island are only a few reasons to love it.
 I adore many of the countries I’ve visited, but none have stolen my heart quite so much as the sparsely populated and unimaginably beautiful New Zealand.

-For now, I’m curled up with the actual book, weighty though it is with its 800+ pages.
+There’s nothing quite like curling up with a good book.
+The Luminaries is rather weighty at 800+ pages.
+It is available on Kindle, so don’t let the weight of it stop you.
 I read a bit this morning while enjoying a cup of coffee bought in Mexico in a mug bought at a thrift store in New Zealand on a coaster bought in Turkey on a table bought in Korea next to a book and Hydro Flask tumbler bought in the United States.
-As I was looking at the picture and realized that the 6 items represented came from 5 different countries, I couldn’t resist that sentence 🙃.Thrift stores (aka secondhand stores), or as they call them in NZ, Op-Shops, are yet another thing to love about New Zealand.
+As I was looking at the picture and realized that the 6 items represented came from 5 different countries, I couldn’t resist that sentence.

 Thanks for visiting!